Knowledge Base

 Beyond shipyards, many other maritime players are adopting additive manufacturing for tooling and modeling purposes.
 Port authorities use printed fixtures for infrastructure upgrades, ferry operators create custom mounts for electronics or seating, and offshore maintenance teams rely on WAAM for fast tooling during planned outages or emergency repairs.

-At MX3D, we support this ecosystem by providing both complete WAAM systems for in-house use and on-demand production services from our factory.
+At MX3D, we support this ecosystem by providing both complete WAAM systems and 24/7 print-on-demand service for in-house use and on-demand production services from our factory.
 Our software, MetalXL, ensures traceability and process control for every tool or model printed, making it easier to maintain quality while moving fast.

 As the maritime sector evolves, flexible fabrication is becoming a core requirement.
 Additive manufacturing allows marine professionals to make exactly what they need, when they need it, with the performance and reliability that real-world environments demand.